OkTrulyThankU/PERN/README.md

 This is webapp boilerplate for PERN beginner.

 ## What is the PERN :grey_question:
-:earth_asia: PostgreSQL, Expless, React and Node.js is very popular laguage collabolation for web developer.
+:earth_asia: PostgreSQL, Expless, React and Node.js is very popular stack for web developer.
 :+1: If you choise PERN, you will get the fast develop experience with light code and fast working speed.

 ## Branch Naming Guide